mhotoft/dsc-cp-package/README.md

 ## Video Binary
 The specific delivered format should be know as well as the ending of the filename.
-E.g. CM_RE12312321.ts or other.
+E.g. CM_RE12312321.ts or other. *.ts are accepted for now.

 ## Image Binary

+*.jpg are accepted

 We want as high scale image as possible.
 Possible values for images COVER, SAMART Images are referenced through the ADI file, so that it is possible to link from the ADI file to the images.